 Most importantly, to prevent fabric from curling, create a border by crocheting 2 rows of half double crochet stitches around the whole blanket.

 Border: ch2, then hdc (half double crochet) into every stitch around the blanket with 3 hdc stitches into the same stitch in the corner.
 Slip stitch into the turning ch 2 at the end.

 Repeat the same for the second row of the border.

-Wash your blanket on cold/delicate (or hand-wash) settings and dry it flat or in the dryer at a low-temperature setting.
+Wash your blanket on a cold/delicate (or hand-wash) setting and dry it flat or in the dryer at a low-temperature setting.

 Your crochet blanket is ready to be presented to the baby and cherished for years to come.